-What Types of Hazardous Chemicals Are Found in Herbicides?
+What Types of Hazardous Chemicals Are in Railroad Weedkiller?

 Roundup is a well-known weed killer that has been commonly used in the United States since 1974.
 Research suggests that exposure to large amounts of Roundup could lead to devastating health complications.
 The glyphosate found in the herbicide could be harmful to individuals regardless of whether it is ingested or inhaled.
 The effects of glyphosate are especially dangerous when a large amount is absorbed.